ouchl/ouchl.github.io/_posts/2018-3-26-Hive-Basics.md

 - use vectorization process records in 1024 rows batch instead of each row
 - cost based query optimization ananlyze table before querying
 - write good sql avoid joining

+LLAP:
+- LLAP uses persistent query servers to avoid long startup times and deliver fast SQL.
+- LLAP shares its in-memory cache among all SQL users, maximizing the use of this scarce resource.
+- LLAP has fine-grained resource management and preemption, making it great for highly concurrent access across many users.
+- LLAP is 100% compatible with existing Hive SQL and Hive tools.